halawaykeller/kimberlykeller.github.io/_includes/about.md

 I currently work as a Software Engineer at [Xpansiv Data Systems](https://www.xpansiv.com/) where I write Scala to change the way commodities are traded.

 My favorite language is Haskell.
 However I frequently work with Scala, Python, Java, SQL, and JavaScript.
-Some tooling I work with regularly: Spring, Docker, AWS, React.
+Some tooling I work with regularly includes Spring, Docker, AWS, and React.

 When I’m not at a computer, I enjoy reading, gardening, and watching Star Trek.
 You can usually find me pen-in-hand with a book on my lap.